 Like any other appliance, a water heater will typically be subject to a lifespan that determines the time it’s likely to last.
 The estimated average lifespan of a water heater is between eight to ten years, though a unit may last much longer or shorter than that, depending on factors such as the following:

-- How often the unit is serviced
+- How often is the unit serviced

 - Where the unit is located